How to Unclog a Toilet Without A Plunger or Snake

 A toilet plunger is normally sufficient to dislodge most toilet clogs.
 What if you don’t have a plunger?
 How else can you unclog a toilet without a plunger?

-There are 8 ways to unclog a toilet without a plunger that actually work.
-The idea here is to use what you have and in accordance to the state of the clogged toilet.
+There are 8 ways to unclog a toilet without a plunger that works.
+The idea here is to use what you have in accordance with the state of the clogged toilet.

-The first thing you do is to drain your toilet bowl.
-This is not always easy especially if the toilet is clogged with poop and/or toilet paper.
+The first thing you do is drain your toilet bowl.
+This is not always easy, especially if the toilet is clogged with poop and toilet paper.
 Just drain everything into a bucket and get going.
-For more details on how to drain a toilet check this post.
+For more details on how to drain a toilet, check this post.

 These are the different ways you can unclog a toilet without a plunger: